 4. If either of these two faculty committee members is required to evaluate a proposal that comes from themselves or from any member of their academic department, the faculty member in question will recuse himself or herself and the faculty committee in question will appoint a replacement.

 5. The four-member group evaluates and ranks the proposals.
 Criteria for evaluation include (but are not limited to): the quality of the proposal; its significance to the professor’s ongoing scholarly program; the professor’s scholarly track record; a record of effectiveness in the two other areas of professional assessment (teaching and service); and matters of rank and years of service to the College.

-6. The group then makes a recommendation to the Dean of the Faculty, who will make the final decision.
+6. The group then makes a recommendation to the Vice President for Academic Affairs, who will make the final decision.

 7. The Office of Academic Affairs notifies the candidates.
 This notification normally will be given by the end of April.